ultimatedotfiles/strap/README.md

 ### Strap Plugins Directory

-Any 3rd-party plugin referenced by you (or by other plugins) that are not included in the Strap installation are automatically downloaded and stored in your `$HOME/.strap/plugins` directory.
+Any plugin referenced by you (or by other plugins) that are not included in the Strap installation are automatically downloaded and stored in your `$HOME/.strap/plugins` directory.

-This directory is organized according to the following rules based on `strap-plugin-id`s.
+This directory is organized according to the following rules based on the Strap Plugin ID format:

 * The URI host part of the id is parsed and split up (tokenized) into a list of separate string elements whenever a dot character ( `.` ) is encountered.
 For example, the string `github.com` becomes the list `[github, com]`

 * The list order is then reversed.
 For example list `[github, com]` becomes list `[com, github]`

-* The new (now reversed) list elements are joined together with the forward-slash ( `/` ) character to form a single string.
+* The new (now reversed) list elements are joined together with the forward-slash character ( `/` ) to form a single string.
 For example, list `[com, github]` becomes the string `com/github`

 * The resulting string is appended to the string `$HOME/.strap/plugins/`.
 For example: `com/github` becomes